MarketDataApp/documentation/sheets-add-on/troubleshooting/multiple-google-accounts.md

 1. Log out of all your Google accounts then log-in to the account that uses Market Data and use it while being signed-in to a single account.
 2. Open a private browsing window (Icognito mode) and open the Google account you use with Market Data in the private window.

+### Unconfirmed Workaround

-There is also an unconfirmed workaround that some users have reported success with:
+There is also an unconfirmed workaround that some users have reported success with and that will allow you to remain logged-in to multiple Google accounts at once:

 - Set the Google account you use with the Market Data Add-On as your Default Google account.
 - The default Google account is simply the account you sign-in first to Google with.
 You can check this by clicking the profile icon in the upper right corner.